 I’ve published several articles about the High Tatras1 on this website, and basic information about the popular mountain range you can find here.

-I didn’t plan to steer for one of the for me yet unknown summits on my first days in north-eastern Slovakia (such as the Jahňací štít, the easternmost peak in the High Tatras).
+I didn’t want to steer for one of the for me yet unexplored summits on my first days in north-eastern Slovakia (such as Jahňací štít, the easternmost peak in the High Tatras).
 That would rather be a task for later on, if time budget and weather allowed it.

-The goal was to hike through some of the elongated valleys in the High Tatras and to negotiate two particular mountain saddles: Bystrá lávka and Priečne sedlo (colored orange on the map below).
+The plan was to hike through some of the elongated valleys in the High Tatras and to negotiate two particular mountain saddles: Bystrá lávka and Priečne sedlo (colored orange on the map below).